Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 I think we would return something

-like 30 times the, initial investment
+like 30 times

-we made on it.
+the initial investment we made on it.

-So that was that's a healthy growth.
+So that was that's been.

 Continues to pay dividends for us.